shuai-xu/flink/docs/dev/connectors/kinesis.md

 cannot be sent because of the rate restriction of 1 MB per second per shard are buffered in an unbounded queue and dropped when their `RecordTtl` expires.

-To avoid data loss, you can enable backpressuring by restricting the size of the internal queue:
+To avoid data loss, you can enable back pressuring by restricting the size of the internal queue:

 ```